 Professional employees whose positions require SBEC certification or a professional license are responsible for taking actions to ensure their credentials do not lapse.
-Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to the Director of Employee Relations in a timely manner.
-Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the Director of Employee Relations when there is action against, or revocation of, their license.
+Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to the Human Resourcesin a timely manner.
+Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the Human Resources when there is action against, or revocation of, their license.

 A certified employee's contract may be voided without Chapter 21 due process and employment terminated if the individual does not hold a valid certificate or fails to fulfill the requirements necessary to renew or extend a temporary certificate, emergency certificate, probationary certificate, or permit.
 A contract may also be voided if SBEC suspends or revokes certification because of an individual's failure to comply with criminal history background checks.
-Contact the Director of Employee Relations if you have any questions regarding certification or licensure requirements.
+Contact Shalona McCray, Chief Human Resources Officer, if you have any questions regarding certification or licensure requirements.

-Recertification of Employment Authorization
+Recertification of Employment Authorization Policy DC

-Policy DC